chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_s3.md

 -   Check the status of all Chef Automate and Chef Infra Server front-end nodes by executing the `chef-automate status` command.

--   Shutdown Chef Automate service on all front-end nodes.

--   Execute `sudo systemctl stop chef-automate` command in all Chef Automate nodes
--   Execute `sudo systemctl stop chef-automate` command in all Chef Infra Server

 -   Log in to the same instance of Chef Automate front-end node from which backup is taken.

--   Execute the restore command `chef-automate backup restore s3://bucket_name/path/to/backups/BACKUP_ID --skip-preflight --s3-access-key "Access_Key" --s3-secret-key "Secret_Key"`.
+-   Execute the restore command from bastion `chef-automate backup restore s3://bucket_name/path/to/backups/BACKUP_ID --skip-preflight --s3-access-key "Access_Key" --s3-secret-key "Secret_Key"`.

-{{< note >}}

--   After the restore command is successfully executed, we need to start the services on the other frontend nodes. use the below command to start all the services

-    ```sh
-    sudo systemctl start chef-automate
-    ```

-{{< /note >}}
+-   In case of Airgapped Environment, Execute this restore command from bastion `chef-automate backup restore <object-storage-bucket-path>/backups/BACKUP_ID --airgap-bundle </path/to/bundle> --skip-preflight`.

+## Troubleshooting

+While running the restore command, If it prompts any error follow the steps given below.

+-  check the chef-automate status in Automate node by running `chef-automate status`.
+-  Also check the hab svc status in automate node by running `hab svc status`.
+-  If the deployment services is not healthy then reload it using `hab svc load chef/deployment-service`.
+-  Now, check the status of Automate node and then try running the restore command from bastion.